autocrossblog/autocrossblog.github.io/_posts/2024-07-09-2024-1975-triumph-alternator.md

 A couple of last items for anyone who stumbles on this post when working on their 1975 Triumph TR6 alternator.
 The alternator actually has 3 wires, though you'll see above in the pictures that I only have two hooked up, and I only had 2 hooked up on the lucas alternator that I pulled out.
 The third wire is another 12V, I believe that third wire was used on the OEM alternator, but on newer units it isn't required.
 The wire was just sitting free in the engine bay as seen in the photo below.
 I will tie it off to keep it safely not connected to anything.

-{% picture 2024/July/TR6Alternator/TR6Alternator-4.jpg --alt Third wire for TR6 alternator  %}
+{% picture 2024/July/TR6Alternator/TR6Alternator-4.jpg title="Third wire for TR6 alternator" --alt Third wire for TR6 alternator  %}

 ## Extra alternators?
 So now I have a couple of alternators sitting around the garage.
 I figure if I can order a new voltage regulator I can repair the 13107N that hasn't been used.
 I'll also hold on to the Lucas unit in case I need to CORE that at some point.